Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 Implementation framework in Hong Kong

-To implement the GloBE rules in Hong Kong, the GloBE Model Rules promulgated by the OECD, which set out the detailed terms of the global minimum tax, are directly incorporated in the Inland Revenue Ordinance (IRO) with limited and necessary adaptations as far as practicable.
-Based on the commentaries and administrative guidances issued by the OECD (OECD GloBE rules documents), provisions on safe harbours, HKMTT and tax administration (other GloBE-related provisions) are also provided for.
+Under the Amendment Ordinance, Part 4AA and Schedules 61 to 64 are added to the Inland Revenue Ordinance (IRO) to implement the GloBE rules in Hong Kong.
+The GloBE Model Rules promulgated by the OECD, which set out the detailed terms of the global minimum tax, are directly incorporated in Part 1 of Schedule 61 with limited and necessary adaptations as far as practicable while Part 2 of Schedule 61 contains the local provisions on UTPR.
+Based on the commentaries and administrative guidance issued by the OECD (OECD GloBE rules documents), provisions on safe harbours, HKMTT and tax administration (other GloBE-related provisions) are provided for under Part 3 of Schedule 61, and Schedules 62 and 63 respectively.

 Interpretation consistent with the OECD GloBE rules documents